How to Dispose of a Mattress Responsibly

-Generally, a high-quality mattress lasts up to 10-15 years.
-But due to many conditions that affect its lifespan, the quality decreases and eventually loses its ability to provide you with proper comfort and sleep support.
+Generally, a high-quality mattress lasts up to 10–15 years.
+But due to many conditions that affect its lifespan, its quality decreases and eventually loses its ability to provide you with proper comfort and sleep support.
 So, when do you need to replace your mattress?

 A cheaper mattress will degrade faster than a high-end variety.
 Mattress material and structure affect the longevity of the mattress.
 Hygiene and care also influence its ability to resist wear and tear.
 Full-foam and cheaper innerspring mattresses are more prone to sagging than those made with higher quality materials, although they are higher in price.
 This is a good point to remember when choosing a mattress type to buy.
 Latex mattresses tend to be the best option when it comes to durability.

 Mattress care, size, weight, and lifestyle will also determine how long your mattress will last.
-If you have kids who love to jump around your mattress or pets who leave their danders, you most likely need to replace your mattress earlier.
+If you have kids who love to jump around your mattress or pets who leave their dander, you most likely need to replace your mattress earlier.

 Signs that You Need to Replace Your Mattress

 - Your mattress is sagging.
 Sagging happens when the foam or your mattress springs weaken or lose shape.
 Because of this, the support given by the mattress depreciates, resulting in discomfort and body pain during sleep.
-If you often wake up sore due to your saggy mattress, it's time to have an upgrade.
+If you often wake up sore due to your saggy mattress, it's time to upgrade.

 - Your mattress produces a loud noise.
-Squeaky noise or metal sounds can be really disturbing during sleep.
+Squeaky noises or metal sounds can be really disturbing during sleep.
 This happens when springs start to age and provide you with less support due to sagging.